-“ As lawyers, we need to learn from classical rhetoric, psychology, the social sciences, biology of the brain – every discipline that tells us how people think and make decisions, and how we can influence their thinking and decision-making.
-While many lawyers don’t make this effort, the effort is worthwhile for those who do. ”
+“ As lawyers, we need to learn from classical rhetoric, psychology, the social sciences, biology of the brain – every discipline that tells us how people think and make decisions, and how we can influence their thinking and decision-making. ”

 - Loyola University New Orleans College of Law, J.D., 1990